My name is Laz, and I am a litigation associate in Sidley Austin's Los Angeles office.

 I was born in Teixeira de Freitas, Brazil and raised in Kearny, New Jersey.
 I graduated summa cum laude from Rutgers University with a bachelor's in Materials Science and Engineering.
 I also hold a master's degree in Materials from Johns Hopkins, where I specialized in biomaterials, polymer chemistry, and nanotechnology.

 Before moving to LA, I was an engineer at the medical device company Becton Dickinson, where I worked on the development of a recyclable plastic to replace non-recyclable rubbers in their membrane technologies.
-Before that, I worked in an immunology and synthetic polypeptide lab at the University of Illinois at Urbana-Champaign on the development of a second-generation polypeptide therapeutic for treating multiple sclerosis.
+Before that, I worked in an immunology and synthetic polypeptide lab at UIUC on the development of a second generation therapeutic for treating multiple sclerosis.

-At USC, I was a Gould Honors Scholar and the recipient of the OUTLaw Endowed Scholarship.
-I am currently studying for the California Bar Exam and will be beginning my legal career at Sidley Austin's Downtown Los Angeles office in the Fall of 2024.
-In my free time, I enjoy traveling, listening to tech podcasts, and gaming.
+I attended law school at USC, where I was a Gould Honors Scholar and the recipient of the OUTLaw Endowed Scholarship.
+At Sidley, I help tech companies out with internal investigations and their regulatory and patent matters.
+In my free time, I enjoy traveling, listening to podcasts, and gaming.

 I'm broadly interested in antitrust, startups, and education.